MLH/mlh-policies/member-event-guidelines.md

 **Brand License.** We need your permission to promote and list your event on our website, Discord, and other locations.
 By signing this agreement, you grant MLH an indefinite license to use your event name, branding, and materials to market your event and the season of Member Events.
 Additionally, we grant Member Events a non-exclusive license to use the MLH name and brand in conjunction with the event.
 MLH reserves the right to terminate the organizer's license at any time at our absolute discretion.

 **Content Agreement.** We love posting photos and videos of Member Events on our website and social media, but we can’t do that without your permission.
-By signing this agreement, you grant MLH permission to record and publish photos and videos of the event and the right to produce commercial video content (this does not include TV news or sponsor/event recaps).
+By signing this agreement, you grant MLH permission to record and publish photos and videos of the event.
 Regardless of your region, you will post a clear notice of photo/recording for participants on your website or at your venue.
 If you’re in a region that requires additional notification or consent, you will ensure those regulations are followed and MLH is given appropriate rights through those regulations.

 **Property Care Agreement.** Member Events recognize that other Member Events will use any MLH property they borrow (hardware, signage, mini-event supplies, etc.).
 If any supplies are lost, damaged, or late, other events will be unable to utilize them.
 You agree to see that, to the best of your ability, all MLH property is cared for and returned on time by your hackers, organizers, sponsors, and volunteers.